"Twenty Questions" about Working at Hidden Valley

 - How old do I have to be to apply?

 - Do I have to be certified to work at camp?

 H.V.C. is unregimented, non-competitive and non-sectarian.
-Campers have many choices within a supportive structure.
-In our informal atmosphere, we minimize hierarchy and foster independence and creativity among staff members.
-HVC has no rifles, uniforms, or color war.
-Our non-competitive, non-sectarian community provides individualized attention to all campers in a structured yet un-pressured atmosphere.
+Campers have many choices within a supportive, consistent structure.
+In our informal atmosphere, we minimize hierarchy and foster independence and creativity among children and adult staff members.
 Read more about our philosophy here.

 What will working at camp do for me?

-Can I get school credit or internship credit for working at camp?
+Can I get internship or school credit for working at camp?

 Yes!
-Very often you can get credit for working at camp.
-We can talk about what the specific requirements are for your school, but we often have staff who get credit for their work at camp.
+We can talk about what the specific requirements are for your school, and we often have staff who get credit for their work at camp.

 What jobs are available?

 We're currently hiring staff in most program areas.
 Check out our Job Opportunities page for more details and apply for a job at your earliest convenience.